Happa1/unit3/project/README.md

 # Criteria A: Planning

 ## Problem definition (Client Identification)
-The client, a locan entrepreneur M.M., opened sustainable candle shop,"Candelique", just a month ago.
+The client, a locan entrepreneur M.M., opened sustainable candle shop, "Candelique", just a month ago.
 Candelique is at the forefront of innovation in the candle industry, blending sustainability with cutting-edge designs.
 Candles in her shop are popular for its sustainability and cute designs, so many customers come every day.
 The more customers come than she expected, and she only uses paper to track the order of candle materials.